Sylius/Sylius/docs/cookbook/shop/cms.rst

 Content management in Sylius
 ----------------------------

-Default Sylius standard app does not come with a content management system.
-Don’t worry - our community has taken care of it.
+Sylius standard app does not come with a content management system.
+Our community has taken care of it.
-As Sylius does have an awesome dev oriented plugin environment, our friends from `BitBag <https://bitbag.shop>`_ decided to develop their flexible CMS module.
+As Sylius does have an awesome dev oriented plugin environment, developers from `BitBag <https://bitbag.shop>`_ decided to develop their flexible CMS module.
 You can find it on `their GitHub <https://github.com/BitBagCommerce/SyliusCmsPlugin>`_.

 .. tip::